MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ![The Console Settings panel](./media/console/console-settings-panel.png)

-Under the **Application** category, select whether Power Automate Desktop shoult launch automatically, whether closing the console will close the application as well, and whether Power Automate Desktop should be able to display Windows notifications.
+Under the **Application** category, select whether Power Automate Desktop should launch automatically, whether closing the console will close the application as well, and whether Power Automate Desktop should be able to display Windows notifications.
 You may also set a hotkey combination to instantly stop a running flow.

 Change the display language, and decide whether Microsoft may collect diagnostic data to improve user experience, under **Application language** and **Data collection**, respectively.

 >[!NOTE]
 >Only an admin may change Data collection settings.

-Finally, access and manage your avaliable licenses in the respective category.
+Finally, access and manage your available licenses in the respective category.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]